 Note: Students will be required to carry liability insurance once accepted into the program.
-Coverage is offered through the American Counseling Association or a number of other agencies.
-To gain ACA coverage, a student would need to join the American Counseling Association as a student member.
-If a student does not want ACA insurance coverage, other carriers are available for student perusal and selection.
+Coverage is offered through a number of insurance agencies; however, joining the American Counseling Association as a student member will give access to the ACA student insurance.

-^{}Currently licensed by State of Tennessee Department of Health
+^{} Currently licensed by State of Tennessee Department of Health